-Prior Approval is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.
+Inpatient hospital admission Prior Approval is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.

-Your primary care physician has authority to refer you for most services.
+Other services requiring our Prior Approval Your primary care physician has authority to refer you for most services.
 For certain services, however, your physician must obtain prior approval from us.
 Before giving approval, we consider if the service is covered, medically necessary, and follows generally accepted medical practice.